sagar9926/EndGame/README.md

 First I tried to create custom gym environment using pygame to train the model in colab but the exectuion time was very high thus created two files as follows :

+* gym_game : Failed attempt to create custom Car environment.
+Need to fix it
 * AI.py : Contains the TD3 Implementation including Actor-Critic models and Replay buffer
 * Car_Train.py : Training the TDR for self driving car simulation
 * Car_Inference : Inference code